-All these tips can be found in our website www.gopower.co.uk
+All these tips can be found in our website at www.gopower.co.uk.

-If you need personal advice please contact Go Power at: 028 8676 0600 or at support@gopower.energy and one of our customer service representatives will be able to provide you with information.
+If you need personal advice please contact Go Power on: 028 8676 0600 or at support@gopower.energy.
+One of our customer service representatives will be able to provide you with information.